Slice & Dice Play Store release!

 I got a basic game working but unfortunately the gameplay didn't quite click.
 I learnt a lot making it and I knew I could make this dice idea work somehow.
 75mb windows download

-I was probably inspired by Slay the Spire to turn my dice idea into a combat game.
-Plus now I had a lot more coding and game design skill, I thought I'd be able to use Event Horizon's combat system but make it simpler & more streamlined.
+I was really happy with how levelling up the dice felt, so I decided to try turning it into a combat game.
+Plus now I had a lot more coding and design skill, I thought I'd be able to use Event Horizon's combat system but make it simpler & more streamlined.
 I was at a friend's house doing a mini boardgame jam when I prototyped the game for the first time.
 I had some blank dice and drew some shield, sword and magic sides on them.
 I don't remember the exact rules, though they were very similar to the current game.
 I could see the game had potential from that, though it was a bit awkward to run the game IRL.

 I reused a lot of code from Village and eventually got the game functional again.
 It was a lot simpler and more fun than Village.